jphaugla/datastaxStreamsetsDocker/README.md

 ### Easy - Get things running as fast as possible

-Here's what we're going to do
+The following screencast shows what we're going to do.
+See below for instructions.

 ![StreamsProducer](README.photos/DataStaxStreamSetsKafka.gif)

-The steps shown in the above screencast
+The steps shown in the above screencast (starting at "Get Started" blue screen)

 1. Login to StreamSets Data Collector at http://localhost:18630 with username: admin password: admin
 2. Import the `exports/Kafka Consumer to DSE.json` pipeline and start